lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 - **Parameterization**
   - Only arbitrary hard‑coded limits are removed; core invariants remain enforced to preserve system correctness (see Technical Specification).

 ### Technical Specification

-- Implementation uses **Vyper 0.4.2** for compiler security fixes, Cancun EVM support and gas improvements.
+- Implementation uses **Vyper 0.4.2** for compiler security fixes, Cancun EVM support, and gas improvements.
 - `prolong_lifetime()`
   - callable only by the sealing committee;
-  - valid when the GateSeal is unused, unexpired, within the prolongation window and has remaining prolongations;
+  - valid when the GateSeal is unused, unexpired, within the prolongation window, and has remaining prolongations;
   - adds the **Prolongation Extension** to the expiry timestamp and decrements remaining prolongations.
 - `seal_all()`
   - pauses all configured contracts for `SEAL_DURATION_SECONDS`;